safithetechi/Classify/README.md

   http://places2.csail.mit.edu/models_places365/alexnet_places365.caffemodel

-  After you downloaded these two files please place them in the same folder and rename it as 'models_places' or replace the PlacesPath variable with your folders name
+  After you downloaded these two files please place them in the same folder and rename it as 'models_places' or replace the PlacesPath variable with your folders name in classify.py